-The safest way to uncock your crossbow is to shoot it using a practice arrow or a TenPoint Crossbow Unloading Bolt (CUB).
+The safest way to uncock your crossbow is to shoot it using a practice arrow or an unloading bolt such as the TenPoint Crossbow Unloading Bolt (CUB).
 The CUB is a single-use, two-piece biodegradable unloading shaft, which decomposes in or on the ground over time.

 Do not dry-fire the bow.
 You need the weight of an arrow to absorb the bow's energy and to prevent damage to the bow.